The Business Platinum Card® from American Express

 Amex Application Tips

-- Safe to Apply: Amex is the safest bank for trying your luck at a new welcome bonus.
+- Safe to Apply: Amex is the safest bank for trying your luck at earning a new welcome bonus offer.
 They don’t usually issue a hard pull when denying your application, and if you already have an Amex card, they won't usually issue a hard pull when approved for another one.
 Plus, they’ll now warn you during the application process if you’re not eligible for the bonus.

 - 90 Day Rule: You can get at most two credit cards within 90 days.
 This rule does not apply to Pay Over Time (charge) cards.

 - 5 credit card max: Amex usually won't approve applications for new credit cards if you already have 5 or more Amex credit cards or 10 or more charge cards.